DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 title: "Apptainer tutorial"
 weight: 10
 description: >
-  Use Apptainer to containerize your projects.
+  Using Apptainer to containerize environments.
 ---

+## What is containerization?
+Imagine you want to move your belongings from one place to another.
+You could just pile everything into a truck, but things might shift around, break, or get mixed up along the way.
+Instead, you might pack your stuff into separate boxes: one box for clothes, one for kitchen items, one for books, and so on.
+This way, everything is organized and protected, and you can easily move the boxes around.

+Containerization in computing works similarly.
+When you want to run software or applications, you can pack them into "containers" rather than just running them directly on your computer.
+These containers are like those boxes—they contain everything the application needs to run, such as code, libraries, and settings.
+This makes the application portable and consistent.

+### Why it's helpful?

+- **Consistency**: Because the application runs inside a container, it behaves the same way regardless of where it's running.
+This means you can develop on one computer, test on another, and deploy on a server without worrying about differences between environments.
+- **Isolation**: Each container is independent from others.
+This keeps applications from interfering with each other or with the host system, enhancing security and reliability.
+- **Portability**: Containers can run on different machines without modification, making it easier to move applications from one server to another, or even from a local computer to the cloud.
+- **Efficiency**: Containers share the host system's resources like the operating system, which makes them lightweight and fast to start up compared to virtual machines.

+On DAIC specifically, many users encounter issues with limited home directory sizes and Windows-based `/tudelft.net` mounts (See [Storage](/docs/system#storage)), which can hinder the use of `conda/mamba` and/or `pip` due to compatibility challenges.
+Containers offer a solution by enabling users to encapsulate their software and dependencies in a portable, self-contained environment.
+This means users can store a container e.g. on the `staff-umbrella` storage with all necessary dependencies, including those installed with `pip`.
+This enables users to create and use multiple large environments and run applications reliably and reproducibly, without running into limitations from Windows-based mounts or small home directories.

-## Containerization Technology
+## Containerization technology (Apptainer)
 _Containerization_ is a convenient means to deploy libraries and applications to different environments in a reproducible manner.
+DAIC supports [Apptainer](https://apptainer.org/docs/user/main/introduction.html)  (previously Singularity), an open-source container platform, designed to run complex applications on HPC clusters.
+Apptainer makes it possible to use docker images natively  at a higher level of security and isolation.
 A _container image_, typically a `*.sif` file, is a self-contained file with all necessary components to run an application, including code, runtime libraries, and dependencies.

-DAIC supports [Apptainer (previously Singularity)](https://apptainer.org/docs/user/main/introduction.html), an open-source container platform, designed to run complex applications on HPC clusters.
-Apptainer makes it possible to use docker images natively  at a higher level of security and isolation. (see [Pulling images](#pulling-images))
+- The **definition file** (`*.def`) contains the recipe to build an image.
+- An **image** (`*.sif`) is a complete package that includes everything needed to run an application, such as code, libraries, and settings.
+It only needs `Apptainer` to be run.
+- A **container** is a running instance of an image with its own working space, so it can hold changes and temporary data such as ongoing calculations as you interact with the application.
+This could mean training a machine learning model for example.

+## How to run commands/programs inside a container?

 Generally, to launch a container image, your commands look as follows: